SlothKai/Exploratory-Data-Analysis/README.md

 ## Note

 This is a personal learning repository.
-The analyses here may not be comprehensive or production-ready, but rather reflect my learning journey in data analysis.
+The analysis here may not be comprehensive or production-ready, but rather reflect my learning journey in data analysis.